Square Feet To Gallon Conversion

 The coverage rate isn't a fixed value; several factors influence it.
 Understanding these factors ensures a more accurate calculation and avoids paint shortages or excessive waste.

 • Paint Type: Different types of paint have varying coverage rates.
-For instance, latex paints generally offer better coverage than oil-based paints.
+As an example, latex paints generally offer better coverage than oil-based paints.
 Primer paints often have lower coverage rates because their primary function is to prepare the surface for the top coat.

 • Surface Texture: Rough surfaces, like stucco or textured walls, require more paint than smooth surfaces like drywall or primed wood.
 The paint needs to fill in the crevices and irregularities, increasing the overall consumption.